-Allows you to block ArcGIS Desktop users from establishing administrative or publisher connections to ArcGIS Server.
+Allows you to block ArcGIS for Desktop users from establishing administrative or publisher connections to ArcGIS Server.

 Allows you to use your organization's identity store and security policies at the web-tier level.
-For example, if you're using IIS, you can use Integrated Windows Authentication to restrict who enters the portal.
 You can also use a Public Key Infrastructure (PKI) if the web server has built-in or extensible support.
 This allows you to provide a single sign-on or other custom authentication experience when logging in to use services, web applications, and ArcGIS Server.

 Web Adaptor deployment scenarios

 The Web Adaptor is platform independent of ArcGIS Server; therefore, the Web Adaptor you deploy does not have to match the operating system platform of your ArcGIS Server site.
-For example, if you have a site comprised of Linux machines, you can deploy the ArcGIS Web Adaptor (IIS) to work with ArcGIS Server.
+For example, if you have a site comprised of Windows machines, you can deploy ArcGIS Web Adaptor (Java Platform) on Linux to work with ArcGIS Server.

 For a detailed description of the different ways you can integrate the Web Adaptor into your existing site architecture, see Deployment scenarios.